Individual lawsuits launched against Peace Declaration signatory academics

 There are more interesting details in the indictment.

-In one of the accepted indictments, it is stated that the academics who signed the Peace Declaration is allegedly accused of ‘changing some words and terms deliberately’ in the English version of the declaration and ‘managed to make foreigners to sign the declaration with this way’.
+In one of the accepted indictments, it is stated that the academics who signed the Peace Declaration are allegedly accused of ‘changing some words and terms deliberately’ in the English version of the declaration and ‘managed to make foreigners to sign the declaration with this way’.

 With the professional touches to the texts, they especially tried to legitimize PKK/KCK’s violent and threatening methods in both national and international level or to make their propaganda, thereby encouraging people to use them.